hpcuantwerpen/UAntwerpen-easyconfigs/b/baselibs/README.md

 * Added snappy, needed for Qt5
     * We perform 2 build passes to have both static and shared libraries.
     * Note that it also needs some care to set AVX-specific options.
+* Added libtool also to baselibs even though it is in buildtools already.
+It turns out that there is software that links to the libtools libraries (in particular NEST does so), and we want to keep buildtools build dependency only as we compile it with the system compilers.